candyyetszyu/COMP2113/README.md

 Element 4.
 File input/output

-Player can save the game data during the game.
+Players can save the game data during the game.
 The game resumes when the player loads the game.

 Element 5.
 Program codes in multiple files

+We created different header files and source files to separate the code so that we could organise and compile the game in a better way.
+On the other hand, we also use Makefile in our game which can connect the dependencies of the header files and source files and run the program after the player types "make main" and "./main" to start Monopoly - Hong Kong Version.

 -----------------------------------------------------------------------------------------------------------------------------------